 In addition to reviewing and interpreting the results of your laboratory tests, a nephrologist may also perform or work with other specialists on the following procedures:

 The fields of nephrology and urology share some overlap because they can both involve the kidneys.
-While a nephrologist focuses on diseases and conditions that affect the kidney more directly, a urologist focuses on diseases and conditions that can affect the male and female urinary tract.
+While a nephrologist focuses on diseases and conditions that affect the kidney more directly, a urologist focuses on those that can affect the male and female urinary tract.

-The urinary tract includes the kidneys, but also several other parts such as the ureters, bladder, and urethra.
+The urinary tract includes the kidneys, as well as the ureters, bladder, and urethra.
 A urologist also works with the male reproductive organs, such as the penis, testes, and prostate.

 Conditions that a urologist may treat can include: